algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app.AppDeployMetadata.md

 [types/app](../modules/types_app.md).AppDeployMetadata

-The payload of the metadata to add to the transaction note when deploying an app, noting it will be prefixed with
+The payload of the metadata to add to the transaction note when deploying an app, noting it will be prefixed with `APP_DEPLOY_NOTE_PREFIX`.

-**`See`**

-.

 ## Hierarchy